KTH/oms-to-elk/README.md

 ### Certificates and persistence of timestamp

 The client needs certificates to authenticate to logstash.
-The path and name of the certificate is defined by LOGSTASH_CERT_PATH (see below).
+The path and name of the certificate is defined by LOGSTASH_CERT_PATH (see below), and the corresponding key by LOGSTASH_KEY_PATH.
 You can provide this by a volume mount of some place containing the file.

+Currently there is assumed a ca.crt file used to verify the server identity, defined by LOGSTASH_CA_PATH.
+However I've not quite figured that one out yet, so server verification is disabled.
+The file is still expected to exist though.

 The client stores a timestamp for the last seen log entry, the path and name is defined by OMS_ELK_TIMESTAMP_PATH.
 If you want to persist it, e.g. to make